 - 1 ½ teaspoons dark rum

-- Cream the sugar and butter together until light and aerated.
-Add the egg and mix to combine.
-Add the almond flour, all purpose flour, salt, almond extract, vanilla extract and rum.
+- Cream 4 oz granulated sugar and2 oz unsalted butter together until light and aerated.
+Add 1 large egg and mix to combine.
+Add 2 oz almond flour, 2 tablespoons all purpose flour, ¼ teaspoon salt, ½ teaspoon almond extract, ½ teaspoon vanilla extract, and 1 ½ teaspoons dark rum.
 Refrigerate the filling for at least 30 minutes before using.
 It can be made up to 2 days before and refrigerated.

 - Prepare the croissant dough through step #9 in the recipe.
 After the dough is chilled for 2 hours proceed with rolling and forming the Almond Croissants.